Kufo2018/my-first-blog/readme.md

-This is a web-app I created using django.
+This is a webapp I created using django.

-This we-app is hosted on "crammers.pythonanywhere.com"
+This webapp is hosted on "crammers.pythonanywhere.com"

 Credits to Djangogirls.